Wild-type transthyretin amyloid: Diagnosis

 The condition is suspected in an elderly person, especially male, presenting with symptoms of heart failure such as shortness of breath or swollen legs, and or disease of the electrical system of the heart with ensuing slow heart rate, dizziness or fainting spells.
 The diagnosis is confirmed on the basis of a biopsy, which can be treated with a special stain called Congo Red that will be positive in this condition, and immunohistochemistry.
 However, this disease can now non-invasively be diagnosed with the help of Tc-99m pyrophosphate scintigraphy.

 Treatment

 No drug has been shown to be able to arrest or slow down the process of this condition.
 There is promise that two drugs, tafamidis and diflunisal, may improve the outlook, since they were demonstrated in randomized clinical trials to benefit patient affected by the related condition FAP-1 otherwise known as transthyretin-related hereditary amyloidosis.
 Permanent pacing can be employed in cases of symptomatic slow heart rate (bradycardia).
 Heart failure medications can be used to treat symptoms of difficulty breathing and congestion.

-An investigational first-in-human study has demonstrated that NTLA-2001, a therapeutic agent based on the CRISPR-Cas9 system, induces targeted knockout of the transthyretin protein.
+A 2021 investigational first-in-human study demonstrated that NTLA-2001, a therapeutic agent based on the CRISPR-Cas9 system, induces targeted knockout of the transthyretin protein.